MoshiMoshi0/TTController/docs/_pages/config/computerstateprofile.md

 ### StateType
 <div class="variable-block" markdown="block">

-Determines computer state that enables this profile
+Determines computer state that enables this profile.

 **Allowed values:** `"Boot"`, `"Shutdown"`, `"Suspend"` {: .notice--warning}

-**Note:** If you want to update or add more profiles with **Boot** type, you need to modify `TTController.Service.exe.Config` file and remove `<add key="boot-profile-saved" value="true" />` line if its present or change its `value` to `false` and restart the service.
+**Important:** If you want to update or add more profiles with **Boot** type, you need to modify `TTController.Service.exe.Config` file and remove `<add key="boot-profile-saved" value="true" />` line if its present or change its `value` to `false` and restart the service.
 This is done to save **Boot** profiles only once, otherwise the service will initialize slower and they will cause leds to briefly flash on boot.
 {: .notice--warning}

 **Required:** **Yes**<br>